halchemylab/python-tarot-card-fortune-teller/README.md

 # python-tarot-card-fortune-teller

 A terminal-based Tarot card fortune teller powered by OpenAI's GPT API.
 Draws cards, asks focus questions, and provides fun, insightful readings.
+This project leverages a modular architecture, with distinct components for handling the user interface, tarot deck, and reading history, all configurable via the `config.py` file.

 ## Features
+- **NEW:** Get a "Card of the Day" reading for quick, daily insight.
-- Draws 3 random Tarot cards from the 22 Major Arcana
+- Draws 3 random Tarot cards from the 22 Major Arcana for a full reading.
-- Offers random focus questions or lets you enter your own
+- Offers a dynamic selection of random focus questions or lets you enter your own.
-- Uses OpenAI GPT (via API key) to generate concise, supportive Tarot readings
+- Uses OpenAI GPT (via API key) to generate concise, supportive Tarot readings.
-- Rich, immersive terminal experience with progress messages and styled output
+- Rich, immersive terminal experience with progress messages and styled output.
-- Logs all readings to a CSV file
+- Logs all readings to a CSV file for easy access and analysis.
-- View your complete reading history with pagination
+- View your complete reading history with easy-to-navigate pagination.
-- Search your reading history by date, question, or card
+- Search your reading history by date, a keyword in a question, or by a specific card.
-- Display a frequency table of drawn cards with an ASCII bar chart
+- Display a frequency table of drawn cards with an ASCII bar chart to visualize your most-drawn cards.
-- Clear your reading history
+- Clear your reading history to start fresh.

 ## Setup
 1. **Clone the repository**